-- ► Select a Q parameter function: Press the Q key (in the numerical keypad on the right).
-The Q parameter functions are displayed in a soft key row - ► Select the basic mathematical functions by pressing the BASIC ARITHM... soft key - > The control then displays the following soft keys:
+- Select the Q parameter function: Press the Q key in the numeric keypad - The Q parameter functions are displayed in the soft key row.

+Press the BASIC ARITHM. soft key

+The control displays the soft keys for basic mathematical functions